|

 Weight removed from the board.
 Where the Weight(s)

+cannot be replaced properly, see penalty.
 D. Any Weight that is shuffled off the

 board and which rebounds back onto the playing field are